 - Fill out the passenger arrival form upon arrival.

 - Travelers should agree to temperature scans at the airport.

-- All travelers should have a health travel insurance that covers COVID-19.
+- All travelers should have health travel insurance that covers COVID-19.

 Health Measures and Safety Protocols

-- Wearing of masks is mandatory in all enclosed public places such as public transportation, shops, supermarket, etc.
+- Wearing mask is mandatory in all enclosed public places such as public transportation, shops, supermarket, etc.

 - Travelers must follow social distancing measures.

 - Indoor gatherings are permitted but limited to not more than 200 people.

 Most non-essential businesses have reopened provided they implement strict hygiene and social distancing requirements.
 Authorities continue to encourage remote working when possible.
 Authorities may reintroduce, extend, or otherwise amend restrictions at short notice dependent upon the evolution of disease activity in the region.

 Some of the following are open (but not all), subject to social distancing and limited operations: